shakti2002/Solution-challenge/README.md

 3. SCHEULING MEETINGS: when required one can also shift to personal human interaction with  therapist with their problems.
 4. SNAP ME: uese sentiment analysis and checks your mental health with a snap of your thatyou acn drop at anytime to your respective threapist.
 5. NEAR ME: Provide the location of the thearapist and mental health care professionals for physicals meetups as and when requires.
 6. TEST ME: analysis of your mental health on the basis of personalized test with the bot.
+7. Mood playlist: Suggest mind relaxing song.

+# Command Run:
+1. To start frontend: npm start
+2. To start backend: python backend.py

 # Key Components:
 1. NLP Integration: The chatbot utilizes NLP to comprehend and respond effectively to user inputs, ensuring a more natural and meaningful interaction.